Last updated: February 6, 2018 at 19:05 pm

 And what is the text editor I started with?
 The most basic of all: notepad.
 It got the job done.
 Or at least, the little that I needed to get done at that point.

-But what is the recommended text editor today for the advanced web developer?
+But what is the recommended text editor today for the ambitious web developer?
 There are so many, both free and paid.

 Personally, I’d say that notepad++ is just good enough for the average web developer.
 It’s feature rich and FREE.